dmarmor/epichrome/README.md

 *Note: This is likely to be my last update for a while (except for fixing catastrophic problems like 2.1.7).
 My day job has gotten very busy, so I probably won't have time to work on new features or major updates for the foreseeable future.*

 Version 2.1.9 fixes a minor bug where on first run after update, apps would display the wrong icon in the task switcher and dock.
+Thanks to [trak3r](https://github.com/trak3r "trak3r") for reporting this.

 Version 2.1.8 fixes a long-standing bug that caused all Epichrome apps to run without hardware graphics acceleration due to the GPU process crashing on startup.
 This could cause sluggish graphics response (especially on retina displays) and failures to load WebGL sites.